A B O U T

 I have since supplemented my basic knowledge on natural dyeing with workshops in Thailand and Vietnam.
 I also attended natural dyeing webinars especially at the height of the pandemic.

-Naturally dyed fabrics, handstitching and intuitive embroidery are all staples now at Abek Home and Culture.
+Naturally dyed fabrics, handstitching and intuitive embroidery are all staples at Abek Home and Culture.

 Abek Home and Culture is deeply inspired by people and places within our archipelago and in our Southeast Asian region.